cph-oo221/Dat4-BI-MP3/README.md

   - Linear
   - Multiple linear
-  - Linear with polynomial features
+  - Multiple Linear with polynomial features
+  - Linear trained with principal components

 - **Which were the challenges?**

-  xxx
+  A challenging task was to clean the data sufficiently to make the patterns in the data the most reliable.
+  We spent a lot of time, trying to reduce noise in the dataset, by reducing the amount of features.
+We had different appraoches to this by first trying to identify the most correlating features and focusing on them.
+When that didn't help the models accuracy, we tried condensing the X matrix features into principal components.
+  Both solutions ended up not working well, and we ended up going with the first model.

 - **How accurate is your solution?**

-  After applying the three regression models: Linear, Multiple linear & Polynomial, can we conclude that the best result when trying these models are:
+  After applying the three regression models: Linear, Multiple linear & Polynomial, can we conclude that the best result when trying these models are
   Multiple linear regression (containing all slightly relevant features) with a $r^2$ of 55%.

 - **What could be done for further improvement of the accuracy?**

-  xxx
+-
+  After trying to condense the data we had with no luck, we think what would help the model most could be a more strict cleansing of the dataset. for example, by having a lower tolerance to outliers.